dav2113534/SearchTube/README.md

 Feedback from users:
-- Change font style
+- ~~Change font style~~
 - ~~Give more generic about app~~
 - ~~submit button needs to be more modern~~
 - ~~change cursor to pointer~~
-- make related comedians clickable (url)
 - ~~replace  searching text with with loading circle~~
 - add alert message if no results found
 - ~~have a map information under city search bar~~
-- If related comedians clicked add them to the top(remove from comedianpool)and then call render(render will handle the dirty work)
 - ~~Change background to a image instead of a video~~
+- sumbmit is return events that aren't related